 - Reoko has little remorse and will never forgive the witch who cursed her

-One of the main issues for me was that I really disliked Hiiragi’s character until he actually stopped being a dick.
+One of the main issues for me was that I really disliked Hiiragi’s character until he actually stopped being an unlikable angsty kid.
 On the flip side of that argument, he is one of the few characters to actually feel like he’s progressed and isn’t just a one dimensional cut-out of the generic failed protagonist.
-Just a pet peeve I had to throw in there.

 All in all, BBK isn’t a fantastic show but it most definitely improves as the season progresses.
 It feels like they’re trying to accomplish too much in 12 episodes seeing as they’ve introduced so many characters without really fleshing them out.
 I feel like the second season could benefit this show greatly, there is so much more of this world that can be explored but they just haven’t effectively used their time frame to develop it.
 Saying this, I don’t really think it deserves a second season nor are the viewers happy to see its announcement given the less than desirable reception from the public.